Emerging online threats changing Homeland Security’s role

 Nielsen was speaking about the priorities of a sprawling department created after the Sept.
 11 attacks.
 It handles counterterrorism, election security and cybersecurity, natural disaster responses and border security — President Donald Trump’s signature domestic issue.

-The president on Friday issued his first veto, to secure money for a U.S.-Mexico border wall.
+The president on Friday issued his first veto , to secure money for a U.S.-Mexico border wall.
 Nielsen did not specifically mention that fight, but made clear that she sees a humanitarian and security crisis at the border because of an increasing number of Central American families crossing into the U.S. to seek asylum.

 While the overall number of migrants coming into the U.S. is down from a high of 1.6 million in 2000, the number of families crossing the U.S.-Mexico border has reached record highs.
 The system is at a breaking point, she said.